jamesdanielwhitford/replit.github.io/teams/creating-projects-assignments.md

 # Creating projects and assignments

-**Team Projects** are repls that teachers create with starter code, instructions, and materials.
-When starting a Team Project, students duplicate the starter code and files into their own private repl.
+**Team Projects** are projects and assignments that teachers can set up with starter code, instructions, and materials for their students.
+When starting a Team Project, students duplicate their own, private versions of the Team Projects to edit and customize freely.

 *Team Projects are private by default and are visible and editable only by the teacher and each individual student or student group.*